qitta/libhugin/docs/user_manual/manual.rst

 Currently there is a Composer provider, which allows you to compose your result by your own needs.

-The auto fill mode of the composer plugin:
+The auto fill mode of the composer plugin is triggered if there is no user specified profile file given:

 ::